GLAMS-professional-skills/website/content/recaps/workshop-1.md

 Not joined the discord but want to?
 Ask for link.

+Want to really get good at Bash or powershell?
+Try out the corresponding tracks on [exercism](https://exercism.org/) (there's also a track `awk`, a complementary tool if using Bash a lot).
+LinkedIn Learning also has relevant courses with exercises (UoE have free access).

 This first session was all trying out the things which shells allow you to do.